mcdent/Ansible-nvim/README.md

 ***
 This Ansible playbook is designed to be run against a pretty much vanilla Oracle Linux 9 install.
-It will install Neovim, including pre-requisites such as Snap,ripgrep etc. It copies over a samle init.vim config files, which includes some plugins.
+It will install Neovim, including pre-requisites such as Snap,ripgrep etc. It copies over a sample init.vim config files, which includes some plugins.
 You will need to install these on the first run of Neovim, by hitting ESC `:PlugInstall` . an alias is added to your `.bashrc` file to run Neovim as 'vi'.